 1. Use Calming Essential Oils

 Have you noticed how a whiff of freshly baked cookies or a roast turkey can transport you back in time or make you nostalgic?
 Smell is one of your most powerful senses and you can use to turn your nighttime routine into a calming experience.
-Diffusing aromatic essential oils like lavender, bergamot, or lemon balm will send signals to your
+Diffusing aromatic essential oils like lavender, bergamot, or lemon balm will send signals to your mind that it’s time to wind down and rest.

 2. Give Yourself A Foot Massage